Peyton Watson: College career

 As a freshman at the University of California, Los Angeles in 2021–22, Watson arrived out of shape, primarily due to his high school senior season being disrupted by the COVID-19 pandemic.
 He joined an experienced UCLA group that had advanced to the Final Four of the NCAA tournament a year earlier.
 All five starters returned, and he received no guarantees about his playing time.
 Watson's defense was more advanced than his offense.
 However, the Bruins had other established scorers.
 He received honorable mention for the Pac-12 All-Freshman Team.
-He averaged 3.3 points and 2.9 rebounds in 12.6 minutes per game, and made just 32.2% of his field goals and 22.6% of his 3-pointers.
+He averaged 3.3 points and 2.9 rebounds in 12.6 minutes per game, and made just 32.2% of his field goals and 22.6% of his three-pointers.
 His playing time was sporadic, and he logged 10 minutes or more in just two out of the last seven games of the season.
-After the season, Watson declared for the 2022 NBA draft, forgoing his remaining college eligibility.
+After the season, Watson declared for the NBA draft, forgoing his remaining college eligibility.

 Professional career

 Watson was selected by the Oklahoma City Thunder in first round of the 2022 NBA draft with the 30th overall pick.
 He was then traded to the Denver Nuggets along with two future second-round picks for JaMychal Green and a 2027 protected first-round draft pick.
 Possessing a wide wingspan, Watson was projected as a long-term project and expected to spend time developing with the Grand Rapids Gold of the NBA G League.
+Watson ended his rookie season as an NBA champion when the Nuggets defeated the Miami Heat in the NBA Finals.

+On November 19, 2025, Payton Watson delivered his best offensive night for the Nuggets, with 32 points and 12 rebounds in an 125-118 win over the New Orleans Pelicans.